NomadXD/gpsTracker/README.md

 ## Acknowledgments

 * Hat tip to anyone whose code was used
-* Special thanks to Dr.Uthayasanker Thayasivam for the guidance.
+* Special thanks to Dr.Uthayasanker Thayasivam,Senior Lecturer of University of Moratuwa,Sri Lanka for the guidance.